darothen/notedown_filter/README.md

 The script can be installed into the local git repository as a filter by executed `stripoutput.py install` from the command line once in the directory where this functionality is desired.

+If you want to add this as a pre-commit script to sanitize markdown files before they're committed, it's easiest to do manually.
+Simply copy the included `pre- commit_strip` script to to `.git/hooks/pre-commit` in whatever repository you want.
+You may need to change the location of the `stripoutput.py` script.

 ## Potential Improvements